Open Events

-Choosing the right secondary school for your child is an important decision.
+Choosing the right secondary and further education school for your child is an important decision.
 You have given your child wings, and now it is the next school’s turn to help them to fly.
-You can only do this by researching and experiencing student life and here at Leigh Academy Tonbridge, we run a series of Open Events for families and Taster Sessions for students currently in Year 5 so they can sample our educational and recreational offerings.
+You can only do this by researching and experiencing student life and here at Leigh Academy Tonbridge, we run a series of Open Events throughout the year.
+The main open event season runs September to November for Year 6 applications and January to February for Year 12 applications.

 Leigh Academy Tonbridge FAQs from Open Events